-Revolut is a UK fintech with a banking app that offers bank accounts in EUR, GBP, cryptocurrency, a MasterCard/Visa debit card, a virtual card, money transfer and currency exchange services.
+Revolut is a crypto friendly bank that offers personal and business multicurrency accounts, cryptocurrency, a debit card, a virtual card, money transfer and currency exchange services.
 The company was established in London in 2015 by Nikolay Storonsky and Vlad Yatsenko.
 In this article, we will review services offered by the Revolut.

 Benefits of Revolut Virtual Bank

-- You can order a virtual card that cannot be lost as well as debit cards (MasterCard and Visa) for online/offline purchases and withdrawals.
+- You can order a virtual card as well as physical debit cards (MasterCard and Visa) for online/offline purchases and withdrawals.

 - When travelling, Revolut allows you to withdraw money using ATMs up to £200 a month without transaction fees.
 A 2% fee will apply for anything above the limit.

-- You can send money abroad for free or with a 0.5% fee for anything above £5,000 each month.
+- You can send money abroad at no cost or with a 0.5% fee for anything above £5,000 each month.

-- Revolut offers health and mobile phone insurance to its customers for £1.00 per day.
+- Revolut offers health and mobile phone insurance to its customers in the UK for £1.00 per day.

 How to Sign Up for Revolut Account